 City-Specific Descriptions

-By default, every city page uses the same service descriptions from the services collection.
-But if you want a different description for a specific service in a specific city, you can use the city_descriptions collection to override it.
+By default, every city page uses the same service descriptions.
+But if you want a different description for a specific service in a specific city, you can add a city-specific override directly inside that service’s entry.

 For example: the description for “Roof Repair” might be slightly different for Eagle Pass vs. Del Rio to reflect local conditions.